This is an old revision of the document!

 Watch or Listen to Streaming Media

-To watch or listen to streaming media files on your device, you will need to use a UPnP compliant media player.
+To access the streaming media on your device, you will need to use a UPnP compliant media player.
 Fortunately, there are several good free options available for laptops and other handheld wireless devices:

-Once you have installed Kodi, follow these steps to access the media files hosted on the PirateBox network:
+If you are planning to connect to PirateBox with a laptop computer, you should first download and install the amazing XBMC Media Player.
+You can learn more about the XBMC Project here.
+Once you have installed XBMC, follow these steps to access the media files hosted on the PirateBox network:

 1. Power up your PirateBox and join the PirateBox wireless network.

-2. Open Kodi, and from the main screen click on the “VIDEOS > Files” link.
+2. Open XBMC, and from the main screen click on the “VIDEOS > Files” link.

 3. Click on the “Add Videos…“ link and then click the “Browse” button.